Full travel guidance

 You can help everyone by following the guidelines.
-In crowded spaces, wear a face covering out of respect for others if you can.
+Wear a face covering, if you can.
 Carry hand sanitiser, wash your hands before and after you travel, and take your rubbish with you.

 You'll see more cleaning during your journey.
 We've increased our on-train cleaning - our team will be paying particular attention to surfaces people touch most.